simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

 suite was an absolute necessity when porting to safe Rust, and I would not have dared to embark on this endeavor without it.

+For every change to the code, I was able to run the full test suite and verify that everything was as it should be.
+And even though the code was ported with a true dedication to matching the original semantics, and even the general "shape" of the API, many things could go wrong - particularly around flow control and errors.
+See, the use of `goto`s is emulated by c2rust using complicated loop/match/break constructs, all of which went away completely, replaced by Rust's "try" operator, `?`.
+Even trivial changes are an opportunity for bugs to sneak in, and even moreso when there are hundreds.

 Even though it is much easier to write correct code in safe Rust than in C, logic bugs are obviously just as possible, particularly when performing very large scale refactorings, which is essentially what this is.